-An incubator is a program, either private or non-profit, targeting small business owners with big ideas and little to no funding.
+An incubator is a program, either private or non-profit, targeting startup owners with big ideas and little to no funding.
 Incubators will help you gain access to the information and resources necessary to get your business idea off the ground and find the seed funding you need.
 But not all incubators provide actual funding — they'll simply point you in the right direction or match you with potential partners.

-Where to find: There are numerous incubators available online — Ycombinator is one of the most popular options.
+Where to find: There are numerous incubators available online — Y Combinator is one of the most popular options.
 Research your local area to see if there are any nearby incubator programs.
 If you can't find any local options, focus on online platforms and see if your business fits their criteria.

-6. Accelerator programs
+6. Accelerator programs.

 An accelerator program is similar to an incubator in that they provide a wide variety of resources.
 Unlike incubators, accelerators are concerned with existing companies, not those with only an idea.